zwopple/PocketSocket/README.md

 ### Using PSWebSocketDriver

-The driver is the core of the websocket.
-It deals the handshake request/response lifecycle, packing messages into websocket frames to be sent over the wire and parsing websocket frames received over the wire.
+The driver is the core of `PSWebSocket`.
+It deals with the handshake request/response lifecycle, packing messages into websocket frames to be sent over the wire and parsing websocket frames received over the wire.

 It supports both client and server mode and has an identical API for each.

 To create an instance of it you use either `clientDriverWithRequest:` or `serverDriverWithRequest:` in the client mode you are to pass in a `NSURLRequest` that will be sent as a handshake request.
 In server mode you are to pass in the `NSURLRequest` that was the handshake request.
 It is extremely important that the `HTTPBody` in server mode include any extra data past the end of the headers that was already read.

 Beyond that have a look at the `PSWebSocketDriverDelegate` methods and the simple API for interacting with the driver.

+### Roadmap

+* Add support for pinned SSL certificates
+* Add `PSWebSocketServer` a strict websocket only server
+* Add autobahn tests for server mode
+* Improve performance
+* Examples, examples, examples!

+### Running Tests

+1. Install autobahntestsuite `sudo pip install autobahntestsuite`
+2. Start autobahn test server `wtest -m fuzzingserver`
+3. Run tests in Xcode

 ### Authors